dzchoi/setup-of-my-openwrt/README.md

-# Automatic Setup of my Openwrt Router
+# Automatic Setup of my OpenWrt Router

 ## About
 These are personal script files in dash for setting up my OpenWrt router (wr941nd_v5).